ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 ![](imgs/6-docker_exec_cat_grpc.png)

-Inside the Docker container navigate to the telegraf directory and review the configuration file and log by tailing the log file with the command **tail -F /tmp/telegraf-grpc.log**
+Inside the Docker container, navigate to the telegraf directory and review the configuration file, and log by tailing the log file with the command **tail -F /tmp/telegraf-grpc.log**

 The **telegraf-grpc.conf** configuration file shows us the following:

 **gRPC Dial-Out Telemetry Input:** This defines the telegraf plugin (cisco\_telemetry\_mdt) that is being used to receive the data, as well as the port (57500)

-**Output Plugin:** This defines where the received data is sent to (outputs.influxdb) the database to use (telegraf) and the URL for InfluxDB ([http://127.0.0.1:8086](http://127.0.0.1:8086/))
+**Output Plugin:** This defines where the received data is sent to (outputs.influxdb), the database to use (telegraf) and the URL for InfluxDB ([http://127.0.0.1:8086](http://127.0.0.1:8086/))

 **Outputs.file** : sends a copy of the data to the text file at /root/telegraf/telegraf.log